octopuscabbage/octopuscabbage.github.io/about.md

 title: About
 permalink: /about/
 ---
-This is the personal page for Chris Denniston.(octopuscabbage on most accounts)
+This is the personal page for Chris Denniston, octopuscabbage on most accounts.

 I am an aspiring developer with an interest in functional programming and type safe programming.
-Currently most of my development time goes into the UMKC Robotics team.

-Most of my development is done in Haskell, C++, Java, and Python.
+Currently most of my development time goes into the UMKC Robotics team and Payit, Inc. Most of my development is done in Haskell, C++, Java, and Python.

-Most of the posts here will probably be about stuff I build, but I will also have information for potential employers or other interested parties.
+Most of the posts here will probably be about stuff I build or things I feel.

 Find me other places: